 The observations of the variables in a surface in-situ observing station, such as wind speed/direction, air temperature, relative humidity, atmospheric pressure, precipitation, present weather, cloud, etc., by the instruments/observer located at this station are described individually.
 Although such observations are made as in-situ observation in a station, they should represent an area surrounding the station depending on the environmental exposure conditions of the instrument.

-Some instruments may measure more than one measurand at the same time.
-Each measurand should be described and the common instrument may be identified through a common serial number.
+Some instruments may measure more than one observed variable at the same time.
+Each observed variable should be described and the common instrument may be identified through a common serial number.
 Examples of such instruments include some humidity probes (report humidity and temperature), some sonic anemometers (may report wind speed, wind direction, air temperature) and “all-in-one” sensors (temperature, humidity, wind speed, wind direction and pressure).

 Surface in-situ include observations which are made near the surface of the Earth, over land, such as Automatic Weather Stations (AWS) and surface manual stations.
 The simplest station may make only one observation (e.g. rainfall), while others may include observations of several variables, such as air temperature, humidity, wind, soil temperature, etc.